AryanAb/MazeGenerator/README.md

 ## How to Install

 In the future, the project will be available on PyPI so you could use pip.
 For now, you have to clone the project and add the files to your directory.
-You will need all the python files in order to use all the algorithms provided.
+You will need all the python files to use all the algorithms provided.

 ## How to Use